zeruhur/plerion/010_vehicles_starships.md

 ### Ram
 In a desperate move, a pilot can attempt to take out another vehicle by ramming it without suffering too much damage themselves.
 Make a ENG Save against, inflicting half the ramming vehicle’s normal maximum Hull Points in damage on both vehicles.
 Armor will reduce this damage for both vehicles.

+## Starship Modules
+A starship may have one or more of the following modules installed.
+This is not an exhaustive list, so if something you want isn’t here just ask the Referee.
+While some modules act passively or are always on, others may require an ability save - typically WIL - to operate.

+- **Cargo Bay**  (broad): An area of the vehicle set aside for cargo or other storage.
+May include equipment for moving cargo such as cranes, fork-lifts, loader exoskeletons or anti-grav handlers.
+- **Combat Drones**: A number of small vehicles which are deployed en-masse for reconnaissance or combat purposes.
+The idea of combat drones is to carry the fight away from the main ship and overwhelm the enemy with a large number of attackers.
+Each drone launched becomes an independent weapon under the control of one or more gunners.
+Each gunner can control a number of drones equal to their WIL/3.
+Roll attack and damage for each drone as if they are an independent vehicle.
+- **Crew Quarters** (broad): Section of the vessel dedicated to crew cabins, including common areas.
+Present only in long-distance or particularly luxurious ships.
+In other cases the crew sleeps in bunks.
+- **Cryogenic/Stasis Chambers**  (broad): Provides enough chambers for all the crew and passengers to effectively sleep for the duration of a long journey without any aging effects or food & water requirements.
+- **ECM Array**: Electronic Counter-measures devices used to spy on, disrupt or jam enemy communications and scanners.
+- **Emergency Power**: A module of small backup power sources, distributed throughout the vehicle or ship, which provides minimal power when all other sources are unavailable.
+For most vehicles, this would mean minimal life-support and lighting only.
+- **Escape Pod**: A small, low-powered lifeboat capable of automated sub-light travel to the nearest habitable world.
+- **Flight Deck or Shuttle Bay**  (broad): An area of the vehicle where other, smaller, vehicles such as fighters or shuttle craft can be launched and recovered.
+- **Integrated Artificial Intelligence**: Purchasable and installable on advanced worlds, this module allows all ship systems to be integrated with a self-aware artificial intelligence that can assist the crew and steer the ship when needed.
+IIAs are illegal in some areas.
+- **Interior Scanners**: Cameras and/or sensors inside the vehicle which can be used to track passengers & crew or other creatures on board.
+- **Laboratory or Science Facility**: Facilities for carrying out some form of scientific investigation or study.
+May be a laboratory capable of a variety of basic scientific functions or several specific facilities each focused on one particular science, such as an Astrometrics Lab.
+- **Life Support**: Seals the vehicle against the outside atmosphere (or lack thereof) and provides breathable air.
+May also provide a food & water supply and waste reclamation facilities for an extended trip.
+- **Main Reactor**: The main power source of the vehicle.
+Some vehicles may also have a secondary power source, usually less powerful than the main reactor, which can be used to supply power if the main reactor is inoperative.
+- **Odd Drive** (broad): Allows the vehicle to travel faster than-light accessing the oddspace.
+- **Passenger Quarters** (broad): Section of the vessel dedicated to the accommodation of passengers, complete with cabin with toilets and common area adjacent to the galley.
+- **Point Defence**: Short-range cannons with a high rate-of-fire which are used to shoot down incoming targets such as torpedoes and fighters.
+Before a blast weapon hits, make a SYS vs SYS Save between the attacking ship and the target ship.
+If the target ship wins, the incoming weapon is destroyed, if not then that weapon hits it’s target.
+PDC’s attack incoming fighters with a SYS vs ENG Save.
+- **Self-Destruct**: Arranges for the complete, usually explosive, destruction of the vehicle after a suitable escape delay.
+- **Sickbay**: A medical facility equipped for some form of First Aid or medical procedures.
+A larger, better equipped, sickbay may include surgical, recovery and intensive care facilities.
+One hour in a sick bay allows a character to recover 1d6 STR.
+In 24 hours they can recover back to their maximum STR.
+- **Stealth Package**: Makes the vehicle harder to locate or determine details by enemy scanners.
+All scan or lock-on attempts against it are impaired.
+- **Sub-light Drive**: Moves the vehicle through space or an atmosphere at speeds less than that of light.
+- **Torpedoes**: Blast weapons.
+Once a torpedo is locked on to a target the firing ship can move on and attack other targets while the torpedo tracks until it detonates.

 ## Shipyard